erosson/quirk/TESTPLAN.md

 # Manual test plan

-After big changes, test these things manually:
+After big changes, test these things manually, in both ios and android:

 * [ ] is saved data persisted from the old version?
 * From the create-thought form: